310mc/https-310mc.github.io-tl/source/_posts/tropical/transform.md

 ## Translation Notes

 [^1]: As mentioned in the previous chapter, <em>yuruchara</em> typically have bizarre designs.
-But since Tropical Island Troppeys are not <em>yuruchara</em> designs, they're mainly cute/soft rather than “bizarre” in their cuteness.
+But since Tropical Island Troppeys are not <em>yuruchara</em> designs, they’re mainly cute/soft rather than “bizarre” in their cuteness.
-[^2]: Pop and <em>tayuu</em> (Refers to an entertainer in kabuki theater and noh plays) were combined together for this mascot's name.
+[^2]: Pop and <em>tayuu</em> (Refers to an entertainer in kabuki theater and noh plays) were combined together for this mascot’s name.
 [^3]: Armajiro (<em>arumajirou</em> in Japanese) appears to speaks in a masculine-like, relaxed tone, saying <em>maaruku, maaruku, osameru zoo…♪</em> (ending speech quirk appears to be ぞお <em>zoo</em> at the end).
 [^4]: Kiwi speaks as it is written in English, and the first-person pronoun it uses is <em>boku</em>.
 (As a side note, Shinobu typically uses the <em>sessha</em> pronoun, and usually only uses <em>boku</em> when referring to his past, non-ninja self.)
 [^5]: Bearbonk (<em>kumagon</em> in Japanese) appears to speak in a rough/masculine-like tone, saying <em>go~n, oira wa kumagon da, gon!</em>.
 The first-person pronoun it uses is <em>oira</em>.
-[^6]: It's unclear what sort of tone Plateypus (<em>kamohasshii</em> in Japanese) speaks in, but the dialogue in Japanese is <em>oishii gohan ga tabetai, kamo</em>, though Chiaki adds a lot of force to it at the end.
-It's possible that the ending speech quirk <em>kamo</em> acts as a double wordplay with its name and the word “maybe” in Japanese (<em>kamo shirenai</em>).
-Unfortunately, the characters don't talk much, so it's hard to say.
+[^6]: It’s unclear what sort of tone Plateypus (<em>kamohasshii</em> in Japanese) speaks in, but the dialogue in Japanese is <em>oishii gohan ga tabetai, kamo</em>, though Chiaki adds a lot of force to it at the end.
+It’s possible that the ending speech quirk <em>kamo</em> acts as a double wordplay with its name and the word “maybe” in Japanese (<em>kamo shirenai</em>).
+Unfortunately, the characters don’t talk much, so it’s hard to say.